carl0sma/mx_task/README.md

 ---
 Supports Linux and Windows.
 Linux systems generally have a better RT behaviour.

+Functionality verified on:
-Functionality verified on a 18.04LTS machine with MATLAB R2016b and R2019a.
+- a 18.04LTS machine with MATLAB R2016b and R2019a,
+- a Windows 10 machine with MATLAB R2018b.

 Example 0 shows the basic functionalities of the mx_task library.